- Specialty Services

 Working both with our in-house specialists and with referring veterinarians, our board-certified radiologists also have the ability to review and interpret radiographs at any time; our advanced technology allows them to look at images from home and provide a phone consultation with in-hospital personnel as necessary.

-Similarly, Hope VS provides ultrasound services five days a week and on an emergency basis on weekends and holidays.
+Similarly, Hope VS provides ultrasound services six days a week and on an emergency basis on Sundays and holidays.
 Ultrasound, like digital radiography, in most cases does not require anesthesia and provides real-time images of the abdomen and other parts of the body to help diagnose illnesses.
 An ultrasound exam typically lasts 20-30 minutes and requires your pet’s hair to be clipped from around the area in question.

 Magnetic Resonance Imaging (MRI) is a key tool in providing images of soft tissue, including the brain and central nervous system.
 Hope VS has access to off-site MRI services provided by Vet Imaging Partners in Norristown, with the images being interpreted in-house by our radiologist.
 An alternative option is a referral to the Rosenthal Imaging and Treatment Center at the University of Pennsylvania’s Matthew J. Ryan Veterinary Hospital.
 Because pets just won’t lay still on their own, anesthesia is always required for an MRI, and a board-certified anesthesiologist oversees the staff at both facilities.